Mauria te pono (Believe in yourself)

 Beliefs About Learning

-Tawhero School has the following core beliefs about children’s learning:
+Tawhero School has the following core beliefs about tamariki and their learning:

 To work as a team to provide quality-learning opportunities for all students and staff that reflects current teaching and learning practices and presents realistic challenges, with an emphasis on literacy, numeracy and inclusion.